By-Laws of the CDSA

 5.4.1 The Board keeps and files all necessary books and records of the Association as required by the By-laws and the law.

-5.4.2 The books and records of the Society may be inspected by any member in good standing of the association at the Annual General Meeting or anytime upon giving reasonable notice and arranging a time satisfactory to the officer (s) having charge of these documents.
-Each board member shall at all times have access to such books and records.
+5.4.2 The books and records of the Society may be inspected by any member in good standing of the association at the Annual General Meeting with 30 days minimum notice in writing.

 5.5.1 No officer, director, or member of any committee shall receive any remuneration for duties performed on behalf of the Association, but these persons may be reimbursed for out-of-pocket expenses incurred while performing such duties.